How to Save a Dying Plant: 6 Proven Steps to Revive It

 • Heavily damaged or diseased

-Important: Don’t remove leaves that are only slightly yellow or have minor damage.
+Important: don’t remove leaves that are only slightly yellow or have minor damage.
 They’re still photosynthesizing and helping your plant recover.

-Scissors cutting dead brown leaves from a houseplant - plant pruning guide
+Scissors cutting dead brown leaves from a houseplant

 Trim Dead Stems

 If stems are completely dead (brown, brittle, no green inside), cut them back to about 2 inches above the soil line.
-Leave some stem—new growth can emerge from it.
+Leave some stem — new growth can emerge from it.

 Don’t Fertilize Yet

+This is crucial: do not fertilize a sick plant.
+I made this mistake early on.
+I thought my struggling plant needed a nutrient boost, so I gave it fertilizer.
+It got worse.
 Fertilizing a stressed plant is like making someone run a marathon when they have the flu.
 Wait until you see new, healthy growth before even thinking about plant food.

 Step 5: Adjust the Environment